Italian asparagus pasta recipe from Northern Italy.

 Traditionally penne or fresh long pasta such as tagliatelle are the most popular pasta partners for Italian asparagus pasta recipes.
 But, other short pasta types go really well too.
 I used eliche.
 Eliche, meaning spiral or propeller, is really another name for fusilli.
 However, the pasta I used was smaller than most fusilli and the spirals not as tight.

 It was made by a pasta company called Pastificio Felicetti located in Trentino.
 This pasta is part of the company’s Monograno range and was made from organic Matt durum wheat from Puglia.
-The Felicetti pasta factory is located in Predazzo, a town 1,000 metres above sea level and they make their pasta with natural mountain spring water.
+The Felicetti pasta factory is in Predazzo, a town 1,000 metres above sea level.
+They make their pasta with natural mountain spring water.

 If you find Felicetti pasta (they export to many countries), I suggest you try it.
 I don’t think you’ll be disappointed.
 (This my opinon.
 I have no connection with this company!).

 If you make this asparagus pasta recipe, I’d love to hear what you think.
 You can comment and rate this recipe here on the blog or on The Pasta Project Facebook page.
 Looking forward to hearing from you!

 This recipe was first published in 2018 but has been updated.